codificat/kubevirt-tutorial/labs/lab0/lab0.md

 # Lab 0

-## Overview

-### Abstract
+## Abstract

 KubeVirt is a virtual machine management add-on for Kubernetes.
 The aim is to provide a common ground for virtualization solutions on top of Kubernetes.

-This lab is targeted towards people who don’t have any KubeVirt experience but must have some familiarity with Kubernetes and *kubectl*.
+This lab is targeted towards people who don’t have any KubeVirt experience but **must** have some familiarity with Kubernetes and *kubectl*.

 The goal is to show you how to run KubeVirt locally and get a bit familiar with it.

 We will use a dedicated public VM per student.

-### Lab Overview
+## Lab Overview

 * Deploy and explore KubeVirt
 * Deploy a virtual machine using KubeVirt